Body mass index (BMI) is a standard health assessment tool in most healthcare facilities.

 It doesn’t consider different body types (e.g., apple-shaped vs. pear-shaped) and builds (e.g., muscle and bone mass).

-- A high ratio (greater than 0.80 in women; greater than 0.95 in men) indicates higher fat stores in the stomach area and is linked to a greater risk of heart and chronic disease.
+A high ratio (greater than 0.80 in women or greater than 0.95 in men) indicates higher fat stores in the stomach area and is linked to a greater risk of heart and chronic disease.

-- A low ratio (lower than or equal to 0.80 in women; lower than or equal to 0.95 in men) suggests higher hip fat storage, which is associated with better health.
+A low ratio (lower than or equal to 0.80 in women or lower than or equal to 0.95 in men) suggests higher hip fat storage, which is associated with better health.

 It’s easy to measure, requiring only a measuring tape and calculator.